Travelling by taxis

 Private Hire and Uber

-None of the border issues described above apply to private hire cabs - the ones you can book over the phone rather than pick up at a rank.
-A quick search online should yeild plenty of companies for you to use if you'd like to take this option.
+None of the border issues apply to private hire cabs (taxis booked over the phone) or taxis booked via an app like Uber.
+A quick search online will yeild plenty of companies for you to choose from if you'd like to use this option.

 Keep the following in mind when getting a taxi:

 - The most popular destination from the campus taxi rank is Coventry Railway Station.
-A cheaper option may well be to take the National Express 12X bus which goes directly there from the campus bus interchange.
+A cheaper option is to take the National Express 12X bus which goes directly there from the campus bus interchange.

 - Stagecoach run services from Leamington to campus late into the night during term time.
-For more information on buses, see our buses page.
+For more information on buses, see our bus page.

 - If you're getting a taxi from a Warwickshire town to campus, you can avoid the border issue by asking the driver to drop you off on the Warwickshire side of campus (e.g. the Cryfield Village area).